 This is the shady truth of wealth seminars.
 It’s an endless, repetitive cycle of “I’ll make money by telling them how to get rich, which will make ME rich.”

 These seminar speakers almost always back unbacked claims that are NEVER supported by both creditable and reliable sources, supporting evidence, or proof.
-Additionally, many of these speakers, and gurus, make self-proclaimed statements based upon arbitrary assumptions, and not bases on any provable evidence.
-Furthermore, almost every real estate and wealth seminar speaker speaks as if every wealth creation or or real estate investment formula is fact, when they are merely hypothetical.
-With that said, many of these speakers manipulate their audience in so many ways, they even go as far as trying to convince the crowd that what they are being told are “secrets” that are used by the wealthy 1%.
+Additionally, many of these speakers, and gurus, make self-proclaimed statements based upon arbitrary assumptions.
+Not bases on any provable evidence.
+Furthermore, almost every real estate and wealth seminar speaker speaks as if every wealth creation or or real estate investment formula is fact.
+When they are merely hypothetical.
+With that said, many of these speakers manipulate their audience in so many ways.
+They even go as far as trying to convince the crowd that what they are being told are “secrets” that are used by the wealthy 1%.
 The only secret is to get to get educated by someone who has a creditable education from a reputable institution.

 Pathos, Emotional Appeal